Darius Smith, A.K.A Victoryforu

 Amongst his other passions, he is now a trustee for Oxfordshire Youth.
 This makes him the youngest that the charity has ever had and the only person of colour on the board.
 He is also the chair for the Oxfordshire Youth Awards and is one of the hosts of the Oxfordshire Youth Podcast.
 After dancing on big stages of over 100,000 and dancing abroad at the Monaco Yacht Show and the Oscars pre-gifting lounges, on 18th January 2020, he performed on BBC One’s ‘The Greatest Dancer’ with his Dad, DJG.
 Presenter Alesha Dixon and Dance Captains, Oti Mabuse, Matthew Morrison, Cheryl, and Todrick Hall all went on stage and danced with them which is a series first for any act.
 Victoryforu has also been working with Oxford Fashion Studio (Formerly Oxford Fashion Week) since 2016.
 He has interviewed fashion designers backstage at London Fashion Week.
 He worked with AOFM Pro for London Fashion Week Men’s and had the chance to film an interview with Christopher Raeburn.
 Victoryforu was asked to style models at a blogger's presentation on 16th October 2016.
 Victoryforu is establishing his multifaceted brand as one that has youth, inspiration, creativity, and faith at its heart.
 He will continue to find new ways to grow his brand to help others to be victorious every day.

-So, below I asked Darius questions to get to know her more.
+So, below I asked Darius questions to get to know him more.

 Tell me about yourself

 "My name is Darius Smith, also known as Victoryforu.
 I am a dancer, writer, content creator, and aspiring entrepreneur who has had the opportunity to perform in Monaco, Los Angeles, and on BBC One's The Greatest Dancer."